CrissCCL/Oxygen_process_PIcontrol/README.md

 ## 4️⃣ Final PI design + validation

-Using the refined closed-loop model, the PI controller was redesigned and experimentally validated, achieving:
+Using the refined model, the PI controller was re-tuned and validated directly on the plant.

+The final tuning achieved:

 - lower overshoot
-- improved robustness
+- improved disturbance rejection
 - faster stabilization of VTO

----
+- smoother operation for operators

+Performance was confirmed through repeated on-plant tests.

 # 📊 Results (experimental)